TheThingsNetwork/docs/_content/gateways/kerlink/config.md

 ```

 The gateway does not automatically send data to auto include itself on the status pages of The Things Network.
 This will only happen after a network node has sent or is sending data via the gateway.

+### Firewall configuration to enable downlink

+When using the wirnet_v3.1 firmware, the firewall is activated by default.
+This could disable the gateway from sending downlink.
+To solve this, we can simply disable the firewall:

+* Open the file `/etc/sysconfig/network`
+* Change `FIREWALL=yes` to `FIREWALL=no`
+* reboot the gateway

 ### On the Console